 Yes!
 That is what we used when preparing this recipe.
-We don’t have gyoza wrappers in local stores.
+We don’t have wrappers in local stores.
 To use the wonton wrappers, I just trimmed the corners of the square to the shape round dough.
 Using kitchen shears makes this process quick and easy, just stack several wrappers together and trim.

 gyoza dipping sauce-